 Capital Expenditures.
 We lease the majority of our stores under operating leases, and our plans for future store locations anticipate operating leases, but do not exclude store ownership.
-Our capital expenditures for future new store projects should primarily be for our tenant improvements to the property leased (including any new distribution centers and cross-dock facilities), the cost of which is estimated to be between \$1.5 million and \$2.7 million per store (before tenant improvement allowances), and for our existing store remodels, estimated to range between \$0.3 million and \$0.9 million per store remodel (before tenant improvement allowances), depending on store size.
+Our capital expenditures for future new store projects should primarily be for our tenant improvements to the property leased (including any new distribution centers and cross-dock facilities), the cost of which is estimated to be between \$1.5 million and \$2.7 million per store (before tenant improvement allowances) depending on store size.
 In the event we purchase existing properties, our capital expenditures will depend on the particular property and whether it is improved when purchased.
 We are continuously reviewing new relationships and funding sources and alternatives for new stores, which may include "sale-leaseback" or direct "purchase-lease" programs, as well as other funding sources for our purchase and construction of those projects.
 If we do not purchase the real property for new stores, our direct cash needs should include only our capital expenditures for tenant improvements to leased properties and our remodel programs for existing stores.
-We opened 12 new stores during fiscal year 2022, and currently plan to open 13 to 16 new stores during fiscal year 2023.
-Additionally, we plan to renovate several of our stores during fiscal year 2023.
-Our anticipated capital expenditures for fiscal year 2023 are between \$90.0 and \$100.0 million, which is primarily related to new store construction, existing store remodels, opening new distribution centers for geographic expansion and technology investments.
+We opened 11 new stores during fiscal year 2023, and currently plan to open 11 new stores during fiscal year 2024.
+Our anticipated capital expenditures for fiscal year 2024 are between \$55.0 and \$65.0 million, which is primarily related to new store construction, opening new distribution centers for geographic expansion and technology investments.

 Cash Flow.
 We periodically evaluate our liquidity requirements, capital needs and availability of resources in view of inventory levels, expansion plans, debt service requirements and other operating cash needs.
 To meet our short- and long-term liquidity requirements, including payment of operating expenses, funding of capital expenditures and repayment of debt, we rely primarily on cash from operations.
-As of January 31, 2022, beyond cash generated from operations we had (i) immediately available borrowing capacity of \$352.2 million under our Revolving Credit Facility and (ii) \$7.7 million of cash on hand.
+As of January 31, 2023, beyond cash generated from operations we had (i) immediately available borrowing capacity of \$143.8 million under our Revolving Credit Facility and (ii) \$19.5 million of cash on hand.
 However, we have, in the past, sought to raise additional capital.